Cantonese opera: Major Cantonese Opera artists

+Political-economic crisis led to overall very hard time for Cantonese Opera in Hong Kong.
+Early 1960s, a sole proprietor in private sector built and operated this facility to provide performance venue, similar (in purpose) to the current Yau Ma Tei Theatre, in which upcoming artists could attain stage experience.
+Volunteers who managed this Amusement Park Theatre were veteran performer Chan Kam Tong with his wife and others.
+Work opportunities and incomes nurtured these young promising performers for years.

 The Female Leads

 This is a list of female Cantonese opera performers who are known for female leads (文武全才旦后):

 Female Vocal Styles

 This is a list of female Cantonese opera performers who are known for her own female vocal styles (著名旦腔):

 The Male Leads

 This is a list of female Cantonese opera performers who are known worldwide for singing and performing as male leads.
 They each has or had spent decades on stage, managed own troupe and established own repertoire as career performers.(著名女文武生):

 Great Male Vocals

 This is a list of female Cantonese opera singers who are known as Four Great Male Vocals (平喉四大天王):

 Four Super Stars

 This is a list of male Cantonese opera performers who are known as Four Super Stars (四大天王):

 Four Super Clowns

 This is a list of male Cantonese opera performers who are known as Four Super Clowns (Cau) (四大名丑):